ctsidev/i2b2_shrine_tools/README_testQueriesSetup.txt

 7) In the <security> section, edit the 'username' (if change is needed) and '<password>'.
 The <password>line should reflect this (where myPassword is the one associated with the 'username'):           <password>myPassword</password>
 8) Save the file.
 9) On the shrine web client, click on 'Clear' and close the 'Message Log' window
-10) Repeat steps 2-9 for additional queries
+10) Repeat steps 2-9 for additional queries.